willmon16/Labs/Lab1.md

     * GitHub Tutorial on web based methods: https://guides.github.com
 4. Roster challenge.
     * Make a list of the students in class, first and last names.
 Use the random.shuffle() to make a new set of teams for Monday (and next week).
 Use some of the techniques from class this week, including for/while loops, if statements, strings, print statements, and embed it all in a function.
 Number the teams.
+Work on creating a well documented code with clear and neat output for the user.
     * Make this roster code your own Jupyter Notebook
     * Make your own repository on GitHub to store this notebook.
 Push the notebook to GitHub, and open a pull request.